arkanivasarkar/EEG-Data-Augmentation-using-Variational-Autoencoder/README.md

-# EEG-Data-Augmentation-using-Variational-Autoencoder

-"Improving performance of motor imagery classification using Variational-Autoencoder and synthetic EEG signals".
+# Improving performance of motor imagery classification using Variational-Autoencoder and synthetic EEG signals.

 This repository contains the implementation of a variational autoencoder(VAE) for generating synthetic EEG signals.
-The generated signals were used for motor imagery classification using the EEGNet architecture[1].
+The generated signals were used for motor imagery classification using the [EEGNet](https://www.researchgate.net/publication/310953136_EEGNet_A_Compact_Convolutional_Network_for_EEG-based_Brain-Computer_Interfaces) architecture.

 The primary goals were: